Chicken Pot Pie Bubble Up

 Some of my other favorite casseroles with biscuits are my French onion chicken casserole and my biscuit and gravy casserole.

-• I prefer the regular biscuits but you can use the larger ones.
+- I prefer the regular size biscuits but you can use the larger ones.
 Might need to cut them into 6 pieces so they cook evenly.

-• Canned vegetables are a quick option but might become mushy during the baking.
+- Canned vegetables are a quick option but might become mushy during the baking.
+If you use them, be sure to rinse and drain them really well.

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!